Desktop Metal

-Desktop Metal is a public American technology company that designs and markets 3D printing systems.
+Desktop Metal, Inc. is a public American technology company that designs and markets 3D printing systems.
 Headquartered in Burlington, Massachusetts, the company has raised $438 million in venture funding since its founding from investors such as Google Ventures, BMW, and Ford Motor Company.
 Desktop Metal launched its first two products in April 2017: the Studio System, a metal 3D printing system catered to engineers and small production runs, and the Production System, intended for manufacturers and large-scale printing.
-In November 2019, the company launched two new printer systems: the Shop System is designed for machine shops, and its Fiber industrial-grade composites printer uses automated fiber placement.
+In November 2019, the company launched two new printer systems: the Shop System for machine shops, and the Fiber industrial-grade composites printer for automated fiber placement.
 The World Economic Forum named Desktop Metal a Technology Pioneer in 2017.

 History

-2015-2016
+2015–2016

 Desktop Metal was founded in October 2015 in Cambridge, Massachusetts, as a startup company focused on 3D metal printing.
-Among the seven founders were Ric Fulop and Jonah Myerberg of A123 Systems, Rick Chin of SolidWorks, and Yet-Ming Chiang, Ely Sachs, Chris Schuh, and A. John Hart of the Massachusetts Institute of Technology (MIT).
+Among the seven founders were Ric Fulop and Jonah Myerberg of A123 Systems, Rick Chin of SolidWorks, and Yet-Ming Chiang, Ely Sachs, Christopher Schuh, and A. John Hart of the Massachusetts Institute of Technology (MIT).
 Sachs was known for coining the term 3D printing years earlier.
 At the time of its founding, the company was developing a process for metal 3D printing that would be fast and small enough for office settings.
 Xconomy wrote that the company's intent was to create a metal 3D printer that would "churn out parts more quickly" and be "much cheaper, smaller, safer and easier to operate" than alternatives on the market.
 To eliminate the need for trained personnel to operate the equipment, dangerous features such as lasers were not made a part of the design process.
 By October 2015 the company had 11 employees, with Ric Fulop as CEO.

 Initially the company raised around $14 million in startup funding, with leading Series A funders including New Enterprise Associates, Kleiner Perkins, and Lux Capital.
 By the spring of 2016, the company was headquartered in Lexington, Massachusetts, and had developed functioning prototypes.
 After former investors injected an additional $34 million into Desktop Metal in April 2016, that summer the company raised funding from investors including GE Ventures and Saudi Aramco Energy Ventures.
 By February 2017, the company had moved its headquarters to Burlington, Massachusetts.
 That month the company raised $45 million in a Series C round of venture funding led by GV and including participation from BMW iVentures and Lowe's Ventures.
 With total raised brought to $97 million, the capital was used for research and development, with plans to begin selling the first product later that year in a variety of industries.